dclause/hermes-five/docs/troubleshooting.md

 This error type appears in cases of issues related to board communication.

-::: details Error: _Task failed: "Protocol error: The filename, directory name, or volume label syntax is incorrect.""_
+::: details Error: _Task failed: "Protocol error: The filename, directory name, or volume label syntax is incorrect."_
 When running the basic sample code from [Getting Started](/getting-started) section, the program ends right away with the error:
 **_Task failed: "Protocol error: The filename, directory name, or volume label syntax is incorrect."_**